BeeSat 1 [TU Berlin]

 BeeSat (Berlin Experimental and Educational Satellite) is a pico satellite project of the Technical University of Berlin.
 The main objective of BeeSat 1 is the on orbit verification of newly developed micro reaction wheels for pico satellite applications.

-BeeSat-2 was developed based on the CubeSat design specification by the employees of the department with the active participation of students.
+BeeSat-2 or Tubsat 9 was developed based on the CubeSat design specification by the employees of the department with the active participation of students.
 Important components of the satellite bus were already designed during the previous mission BeeSat-1 and provide the proven technical basis.
 The research objectives of the project consist primarily in the implementation of an innovative attitude control system for picosatellites and its technical evaluation under space conditions.

 |Type / Application:||Technology|